Volkswagen Cranks Up Electric Car Investment - UrduPoint

 The 12-brand group will dedicate 56 percent of its 159 billion euros of investment to developing the cars of the future, up from 50 percent, and estimates that "one in four cars sold in 2026 will have a battery-electric motor".

-"We are in the middle of the biggest transformation in the history of Volkswagen," CEO Herbert Diess said in a press conference after a meeting of the group's supervisory board to agree the investment plan.
+"We are in the middle of the biggest transformation in the history of Volkswagen," chief executive Herbert Diess told reporters after a meeting of the group's supervisory board to agree the investment plan.

 Under pressure to reduce the sector's role in climate change, major automakers around the world have announced targets to gradually phase out fossil fuel-powered vehicles.